b3m2a1/SimpleDocs/project/docs/content/tutorial/SimpleDocs.md

 We only really need to do this once (or whenever we add new things to the paclet that we want to be accounted for here).

-At this point, once the documentation indices get rebuilt (not entirely sure what this takes) we should be able to find our new function via search.
+At this point, once the documentation indices get rebuilt (in 11.2+ this is immediate and automatic, in earlier versions we need to do a bit of work) we should be able to find our new function via search.

 <a id="markdown-and-websites" style="width:0;height:0;margin:0;padding:0;">&zwnj;</a>